matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

     }
   }
 ```
-it seems that when we export  each one of the env vars we can manipulate  what will be execute.
+it seems that when we export  each one of the env vars we can manipulate which function will be called.
 let reverse the first part
 ```console
 if (SHOW_PASSWORD == '\x01') {
     FUN_00401440();
   }
 ```
-rename FUN_00401440 ->show_password_func , this function invoked only in the block above.
+Rename FUN_00401440 ->show_password_func , this function invoked only in the block above.
 lets do some dynamic analyze
 ```console
 matan@matan:~/Documents/hacking/matrix2021$ export SHOW_PASSWORD=1